 Advanced Research in Environmental Studies

-Abir Biswas studies in nutrient and toxic trace metal cycles in terrestrial and coastal ecosystems.
-Potential projects could include studies of mineral weathering, wildfires and mercury cycling in ecosystems.
-Students could pursue these interests at the laboratory-scale or through field-scale biogeochemistry studies taking advantage of the Evergreen Ecological Observation Network (EEON), a long-term ecological study area.
-Students with backgrounds in a combination of geology, biology or chemistry could gain skills in soil, vegetation and water collection and learn methods of sample preparation and analysis for major and trace elements.
+Abir Biswas studies nutrient and toxic trace metal cycles in terrestrial and coastal ecosystems.
+Potential projects could include studies of mineral weathering, wildfires, and mercury cycling in ecosystems.
+Students could pursue these interests at the laboratory scale or through field-scale biogeochemistry studies, taking advantage of the Evergreen Ecological Observation Network (EEON), a long-term ecological study area.
+Students with backgrounds in a combination of geology, biology, or chemistry could gain skills in soil, vegetation and water collection and learn methods of sample preparation and analysis for major and trace elements.

 Gerardo Chin-Leo studies marine phytoplankton and bacteria.
 His research interests include understanding the factors that control seasonal changes in the biomass and species composition of Puget Sound phytoplankton.
 In addition, he is investigating the role of marine bacteria in the geochemistry of estuaries and hypoxic fjords.

-Dylan Fischer studies plant ecosystem ecology, carbon dynamics and nutrient cycling in forests of the Southwest and western Washington.
-This work includes image analysis of tree roots, molecular genetics, plant physiology, carbon balance, nitrogen cycling, species interactions, community analysis and restoration ecology.
-He also manages the EEON project (blogs.evergreen.edu/eeon/).
-See more about his lab's work at: blogs.evergreen.edu/ecology.
-Students participating in this program work closely with ongoing research in the lab, participate in weekly lab meetings and develop their own research projects.
+Dylan Fischer studies plant ecosystem ecology, carbon dynamics, and nutrient cycling in forests of western Washington and the Southwest.
+This work includes image analysis of tree roots, molecular genetics, plant physiology, carbon balance, nitrogen cycling, species interactions, community analysis, and restoration ecology.
+He also manages the EEON project ( blogs.evergreen.edu/eeon/ ).
+See more about his lab's work at blogs.evergreen.edu/ecology .
+Students in this program work closely with ongoing research in the lab, participate in weekly lab meetings, and develop their own research projects.

 Alison Styring studies birds.
-Current activity in her lab includes avian bioacoustics and avian monitoring and research in Evergreen’s campus forest and other nearby locations.
-Bioacoustic research includes field monitoring of local birds using bioacoustics methods and editing and identifying avian songs and calls from an extensive collection of sounds from the campus forest as well as tropical forest sites in Borneo.
-Local research projects in the campus forest and nearby locations include mapping and monitoring snags (standing dead trees) for wildlife use and monitoring bird populations and communities using a variety of standard approaches.
+Current activity in her lab includes avian bioacoustics as well as avian monitoring and research in Evergreen’s campus forest and other nearby locations.
+Bioacoustic research includes field monitoring of local birds using audio recordings and microphone arrays, and editing and identifying avian songs and calls from an extensive collection of sounds from the campus forest as well as tropical forest sites in Borneo.
+Local research projects in the campus forest and nearby locations include Pacific wren mating and life-history strategy, cavity formation and use by cavity-nesting birds (and other cavity-dependent species), and monitoring long-term trends in bird populations and communities using a variety of standard approaches.

 Erik Thuesen conducts research on the ecological physiology of marine animals.
-He and his students are currently investigating the physiological, behavioral and biochemical adaptations of gelatinous zooplankton to environmental stress and climate change.
+He and his students are currently investigating the ecophysiological and biochemical adaptations of gelatinous zooplankton that live in the deep sea.
 Other research is focused on the biodiversity of marine zooplankton.
-Students working in his lab typically have backgrounds in different aspects of marine science, ecology, physiology and biochemistry.
+Students working in his lab typically have backgrounds in different aspects of marine science, ecology, physiology, and biochemistry.